isabella232/dde-handsonlab/step5/README.md

 docker app uninstall linkextractor
 ```

-We will know longer be using Kubernetes in this lab, so feel free to go back
+We will no longer be using Kubernetes in this lab, so feel free to go back
 into the Docker Desktop Enterprise settings menu, and disable Kubernetes.